- Should you roll or stretch pizza dough?

 Rolling Pin for Pizza Dough

-Always make sure to dust your rolling pin with flour before you start rolling.
+Always dust your rolling pin with flour before you start rolling.

 How to Stretch Pizza Dough